-280. (80.)
-POULTRY FARM MANAGEMENT.
+280. POULTRY FARM MANAGEMENT.
 Spring term.
 Credit three hours.
-Given in alternate years.
 Lectures, T Th 10.
-Laboratory, W 2.
+Laboratory, T 2.
 Rice 101.
 Professor MARBLE.

 Management of the hatchery, young stock and laying flock.
 Practical management problems of the hatcheryman and commercial poultryman will be studied.
 A two-day field trip is taken.